karlseguin/http.zig/readme.md

 * `url.path` - the path of the request (`[]const u8`)
 * `address` - the std.net.Address of the client

+If you give your route a `data` configuration, the value can be retrieved from the optional `route_data` field of the request.

 ## Path Parameters
 The `param` method of `*Request` returns an `?[]const u8`.
 For example, given the following path: